This is part 4 of a 4-part series. If you missed the earlier blogs in the series, you can read them here:

 Is it hard to incorporate organic matter into your soil?
 That depends on your farming and gardening practices but even more, on your mindset.
 Leaving plant residue on the soil surface as organic matter will look untidy.
 That’s simply because we’re so used to seeing a field or garden as a flat blank slate to plant in.

 But think of your property differently.
-Think of it as a prairie, or maybe pasture.
-That mixed vegetation is living organic matter feeding microbes that are going to feed your crops.
+Think of it as a prairie, or maybe pasture where the mixed vegetation is living organic matter full of feeding microbes that are, in turn, going to feed your crops.
+If you are starting with soil that has a fair bit of degradation and imbalance, using a soil amendment may be the right choice to start, while you adopt more regenerative practices that will greatly contribute to improved soil health over time.

 Potential for Your Crop